Logo : shetland befriending Logo : shetland befriending

 Our objectives we hope to achieve whilst providing one to one support are:

-• To enable the young person increase the ability to take part more regularly in mainstream activities in the community
+• To increase their opportunities to take part in group activities

 Our objectives we hope to achieve whilst providing one to one support are:

-• To help to reduce their feelings of isolation
+• To help to reduce the feelings of loneliness and increase positive feelings about life